Ali-Gerami/DDSDDE-rotation-subroutine/README.md

 It is prepared for 2d planar elements (Plane Stress or Plane Strain).

-Inputs and output format has been explained in .for file.
+Inputs and output format has been explained in *rotate2d.for* file.